duttrohan0302/accio-batch12/18. 29-04-2022/class.md

  - 3rd onwards, give multiple elements to add
 - Slicing
  - It slices out a piece of an array into a new array

+---
+- forEach => iterates over an array and calls a given func for each element => does not return anything
+- map => creates a new array by performing a function on each array element
+- filter => creates a new array with array elements that passes a given test